 The constitution provides for the right to a fair and public trial, and the judiciary generally enforced this right.

 Defendants’ rights were circumscribed in national security cases or cases the judge deemed harmful to public morality.
 Defendants have the right to be present at their trials and have a right to legal counsel in court for cases that carry punishment other than a fine.
 While awaiting a decision on official charges at a police station or the prosecutor’s office, a defendant is not entitled to legal counsel.
 In cases involving a capital crime or possible life imprisonment, the defendant has a right to government-provided counsel after charges have been filed.
 The government may also provide counsel, at its discretion, to indigent defendants charged with felonies punishable by provisional imprisonment.
 The law provides prosecutors discretion to bar defense counsel from any investigation.
 Defendants and their attorneys may present witnesses and question witnesses against them.
-Defendants may not to be compelled to testify or confess.
-Some defendants said they did not have adequate time to prepare a defense, sometimes due to limited phone access, and requested additional time.
+Defendants may not be compelled to testify or confess.
+Some defendants said they did not have adequate time to prepare a defense, sometimes due to limited telephone access, and requested additional time.
 Diplomatic observers noted cases where the time defendants spent waiting for a court date surpassed the maximum sentence for the crime.
 Verdicts were announced in open court, even if the case was heard in a closed session.

 Both local and federal courts have an appeals process.
 The appeals process consists of up to two stages: Appeals are first heard by each emirate’s court of appeals and can be escalated to a higher court if necessary.
 In Abu Dhabi, Dubai, and Ras al-Khaimah, appeals are escalated to the respective emirate’s court of cassation.
-For those emirates which lack a court of cassation (Ajman, Sharjah, Umm al Quwain, and Fujairah), appeals are escalated to the Federal Supreme Court in Abu Dhabi.
+For those emirates that lack a court of cassation (Ajman, Sharjah, Umm al-Quwain, and Fujairah), appeals are escalated to the Federal Supreme Court in Abu Dhabi.
 Convicted defendants may also appeal death sentences to the ruler of the emirate in which the offense was committed or to the president of the federation.
 In murder cases, the victim’s family must consent to commute a death sentence.
 The government normally negotiated with victims’ families for the defendant to offer diya payments, compensation in accordance with sharia, in exchange for forgiveness and a commuted death sentence.
 The prosecutor may appeal acquittals and provide new or additional evidence to a higher court.
 An appellate court must reach unanimous agreement to overturn an acquittal.

 In state security cases, the Federal Court of Appeals serves as a court of first instance.
 State security cases may be appealed to the higher Federal Supreme Court.

 When authorities suspected a foreigner of crimes of “moral turpitude,” authorities sometimes deported the individual without recourse to the criminal justice system.
 At the judge’s discretion, foreigners charged with crimes may be granted bail and allowed to remain in the country to defend themselves.
+In January an amendment to the penal code stated that immediate relatives of Emirati citizens may not be sentenced to deportation.
+Previously, a deportation order was mandatory in cases where an expatriate was convicted of a crime and sentenced by a court.
+The amendment does not apply to expatriates charged with a crime that endangers national security.

 Women faced legal discrimination because of the government’s interpretation of sharia (see section 6).